wudufan/lung_seg_em/README.md

 3. Do one iteration of supervised learning using the modified output.
 The majority of the efforts during the implementation of EM will be how to organize your data.

-Our paper will be online soon.
+**Our paper is online as Early Access in Journal of Biomedical and Health Informatics**: https://ieeexplore.ieee.org/document/9220769

 The original paper for the EM algorithm can be found [here](https://openaccess.thecvf.com/content_iccv_2015/html/Papandreou_Weakly-_and_Semi-Supervised_ICCV_2015_paper.html).

 Please see the following flowchart for the workflow of the supervise+EM training.
 UNet1 is the fully supervised network for infected region segmentation.
 UNet2 is the EM-trained network for consolidation segmentation.